isabelle-prover/admin/README.md

 2. *Workers* require a lot of resources.
    There are various kinds of workers with different configuration based on hosting provider and OS platform.

-3. The *AFP submission* system is a single, low-end machine.
+3. The *AFP submission* system is a single, medium-powered machine.
    The leader acts as a proxy for that machine.